 Cost is always a consideration when an individual or family is seeking care for a loved one.

-While the cost differs depending on the individual and his or her specific needs and the amount of daily hours, the average cost of in home care for seniors is typically between $22 and $35 an hour.
+While the cost differs depending on the individual and his or her specific needs and the amount of daily hours, the average cost of senior home care for seniors is typically between $22 and $35 an hour.